The OYB 7-Way Bag!

 Now, I make these bags out of rare surplus military shoulder bags---by modifying the d-rings, adding the straps, attaching the OYB patch and adding any of the many Options---and by rescuing and re-purposing this already very rare bag away from oblivion in the first place.

-Every Bag Waterproofed!
-All bags have been fully treated with Nikwax Waterproofing.
+Waterproofing for $10 Each bag with this option gets fully treated with Nikwax Waterproofing.
 I'd say they're still only water-resistant because there are no seals involved.
 To treat them I fully immerse each bag in Nikwax "Cotton Proof" for canvas, then also treat the leather base with another Nikwax product for leather.

 Brown or Gray Leather?
 The default bags have brown leather, but if you request it I can send you one with gray/greenish leather and canvas which wears away to brown on the edges of the leather (the canvas is also a bit grayer/greener).
 Each color looks great on a certain color of bike.